 Des Moines Area Community College's Honors Program is available for students with high academic standards in order to expand their boundaries and better prepare them to enter the workforce or continue on to a four-year college or university.
 The mission is to provide quality, student-centered education and opportunities for leadership, service, and research that challenge and stimulate students with high academic standards.

-- Access to an Honors advisor
+- Access to a designated Honors advisor on each campus

 - Notation of Honors degree or Honors course credits on transcript to increase transfer opportunities to 4-year honors programs or increased job opportunities

 - Opportunity to wear Honors recognition medallion at graduation

 - Access to designated honors spaces on most campuses

 - Extracurricular enhancements, such as field trips, speaker series, social and cultural events, and regional and national Honors conferences